bmccar/pitest-idea/README.md

 <p>In the output build directory (look for "pit-idea-reports" if interested).
 The practical considerations of this are that:

-* If you do a 'clean' outside the IDE they will be removed just like everything else
+* If you do a 'clean' outside the IDE, they will be removed just like everything else
 * They are written from a PITest run but loaded back only at startup time, so there is no impact if they are deleted while the IDE is running